rezamontazeri76/scripts/Test scripts/backup restoreWP.md

-#the simple bash script code to create incremental backups of your WordPress site and MySQL database.
+`the simple bash script code to create incremental backups of your WordPress site and MySQL database.`

+#BACKUP

 ```